Zogoo/liquid_stock/README.md

 # Stock information

-This script will show to you stock informations, max drawdown and rate of return by give date.
+This script will give you stock information, max drawdown and rate of return by your entered date range.

 # How to use

-1. Create .env and .env.test file
+###### 1. Create .env and .env.test file with following env variables

 ```
   STOCK_HOST='https://www.quandl.com'